 Temperatures and humidity levels have dropped considerably from the highs of the rainy summer season, and the dark hours can be chilly – especially if you are near bodies of water and at higher altitudes.
 Remember to pack those scarves, gloves and beanies for the game drives.
 Read this article for a complete safari packing list and this article for more about the seasons in Africa.

 From mid-morning and most of the daylight hours, short sleeves are the norm, with comfortable daytime temperatures in the mid to late twenties (Celsius).
 Many of those pesky mosquitoes and other insects have largely disappeared, and although the risk of malaria is lower during the cool, dry months, we recommend that you still take precautionary prophylaxis during this period.

 The lack of rain and seasonal groundwater sources means that animals gather at permanent water sources such as perennial rivers, dams and deep pools.
 Many species such as elephant, buffalo, wildebeest and zebra that fan out during the wet months into the vast, remote backcountry have now returned to areas nearby the tourism lodges – bringing the predators with them.
 This concentration of wildlife near water sources makes their movements more predictable, meaning that your guide will have an easier time finding them for you.
 Added to that is that many trees and shrubs have lost their leaves and grasses have dried up into stalks – so it’s a lot easier to see animals than during the lush rainy season.

-Of course, there will be exceptions to these seasonal norms – including Cape Town and the Garden Route, where the Mediterranean climate brings wet and cold weather in August (although at time of writing this area is experiencing a severe drought).
+Of course, there will be exceptions to these seasonal norms – including Cape Town and the Garden Route, where the Mediterranean climate brings wet and cold weather in August.

 Places to consider for your August safari